cuthbertLab/music21/buildDoc/rst/moduleEnvironment.rst

         .. method:: launch(fmt, fp, options=)

-            Open a file with an either default or user-specified applications.
+            Opens a file with an either default or user-specified applications.

         .. method:: loadDefaults()